Art Labeling Activity: Anterior Muscles of the Lower Body

 - Label Each Muscle: Using a pencil or digital tool, clearly label each muscle.
 Refer to anatomical terms to ensure accuracy.

 - Study Muscle Functions: After labeling, research or review the primary functions of each muscle.
-Take this: the rectus abdominis is responsible for trunk flexion, while the psoas major assists in hip flexion.
+Here's one way to look at it: the rectus abdominis is responsible for trunk flexion, while the psoas major assists in hip flexion.

 - Practice Regularly: Repeat the labeling activity multiple times to reinforce memory.
 Gradually reduce reliance on reference materials as proficiency increases.